-Many oral drugs are commonly used to relieve symptoms of Parkinson disease (see table Some Commonly Used Oral Antiparkinsonian Drugs Some Commonly Used Oral Antiparkinsonian Drugs Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more ).
+Many oral drugs are commonly used to relieve symptoms of Parkinson disease (see table Some Commonly Used Oral Antiparkinsonian Drugs Some Commonly Used Oral Antiparkinsonian Drugs ).

 Levodopa is the most effective treatment.
-However, when Parkinson disease is advanced, sometimes soon after diagnosis, response to levodopa can wear off, causing fluctuations in motor symptoms and dyskinesias (see below Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more ).
+However, when Parkinson disease becomes severe, sometimes soon after diagnosis, response to levodopa can wear off, causing fluctuations in motor symptoms and dyskinesias (see below Levodopa ).
 To reduce the time levodopa is taken and thus minimize these effects, clinicians can consider treating younger patients who have mild disability with the following drugs first: